arnog/mathlive/tutorials/MASTON.md

 ## Encoding

-A MASTON expression is encoded as a JSON object.
-The root element is an &langle;expression&rangle;, which contains other elements according to the grammar below.
+A MASTON expression is an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) encoded as a JSON object.

+The root element is an &langle;expression&rangle;, with child nodes according to the grammar below.

 ### Native Numbers